Retire by stateFigures verified May 31, 2026

 Rocky Mountain National Park

-Rocky Mountain National Park offers hiking, climbing, fishing, and wildlife viewing across high alpine terrain.
-It is one of several mountain ranges and parks that keep retirees active outdoors.
+Rocky Mountain National Park gives you hiking, climbing, fishing, and wildlife across high alpine country.
+It is one of many ranges and parks that keep you outside and moving.

 Garden of the Gods and Colorado Springs

-In Colorado Springs, Garden of the Gods is a free public park and National Natural Landmark with dramatic red-rock formations and easy walking trails.
-It is open year-round and is popular with older visitors.
+In Colorado Springs, Garden of the Gods is a free public park and a National Natural Landmark.
+You get dramatic red-rock formations, easy walking trails, and gates open year-round.

 Visit Colorado Springs